 9.7 ISPS code security level

-Name: ISPS code security level Definition: The area to which an International Ship and Port Facility Security (ISPS) level applies.
-Code: 'IspsCodeSecurityLevel' Remarks: The International Ship and Port Facility Security (ISPS) Code is an amendment to the Safety of Life at Sea (SOLAS) Convention (1974/1988) on minimum security arrangements for ships, ports and government agencies.
-Having come into force in 2004, it prescribes responsibilities to governments, shipping companies, shipboard personnel, and port/facility personnel to detect security threats and take preventive measures against security incidents affecting ships or port facilities used in international trade.
-Aliases: SECLVL Supertype: OrganisationContactArea Feature use type: geographic Permitted primitives: curve surface
+Name: ISPS Code Security Level [IHOREG 458] Definition: The area to which an International Ship and Port Facility Security (ISPS) level applies.
+The ISPS Code is a comprehensive set of measures to enhance the security of ships and port facilities, developed in response to the perceived threats to ships and port facilities in the wake of the 9/11 attacks in the United States.
+Code: 'ISPSCodeSecurityLevel' Remarks: Aliases: SECLVL Supertype: OrganisationContactArea Feature use type: geographic Permitted primitives: curve surface

 Attribute Bindings